Reproducible Science

 Margherita Calderan

-• Research: Computational modeling of cognitive and learning processes, Bayesian hypothesis testing.
+• Research: Bayesian hypothesis testing, computational modeling of cognitive and learning processes.

 • Running experiments